Dj7517/Student-Result-Portal/README.md

 ## 📄 License

-This project is developed for educational and learning purposes.
+This project still it is in deveopment phase